ARMmbed/GettingStartedmbedOS/Docs/FurtherReading.md

 * Moving from [prototyping to production](http://mbed.com/en/development/hardware/prototyping-production/), including an introduction to the hardware development kit (HDK).

-## Doxygen
+## APIs

-If you're interested in API Doxygen, [see the list here](https://docs.mbed.com/docs/api-documentation-list/en/latest/).
+If you're interested in reviewig the APIs, [see the list here](https://docs.mbed.com/docs/api-documentation-list/en/latest/).

+## Third party integeration

+Read about using mbed OS [with third party tools](https://docs.mbed.com/docs/third-party-integrations/en/latest/).

 ## mbed and the development community